Ernyoke/ervin-szilagyi-static-site/src/articles/generate-low-poly-images-using-del-triangulation.md

 }
 ```

 Now that we know what a circumcircle is, let's reformulate the initial definition.
-The definition states that we have a set of points in a 2D space and we incorporate them into triangles in such a way that no triangle has a vertex which is inside of another triangle's circumcircle.
-The vertex can and should be on a circumcircle, but should not be inside in other triangle's circumcircle:
+The definition states that we have a set of points in a 2D space and we incorporate them into triangles in such a way that no triangle has a vertex that is inside of another triangle's circumcircle.
+The vertex can and should be on a circumcircle, but should not be inside in another triangle's circumcircle:

 ![Alt Text](img-generate-low-poly-images/triangulation.png)

 Moving forward there are several categories of algorithms used for Delaunay triangulation.
-Probably to be the easier to understand and to implement is the one called [Bowyer-Watson](https://en.wikipedia.org/wiki/Bowyer%E2%80%93Watson_algorithm) algorithm.
+Probably to be the easier to understand and implement is the one called [Bowyer-Watson](https://en.wikipedia.org/wiki/Bowyer%E2%80%93Watson_algorithm) algorithm.
 This algorithm is an incremental algorithm, meaning that we try to add each point one by one to the final result.
-If one point will not suffice the Delaunay triangulation definition, we try to re-triangulate all the affected area of the final result.
+If one point will not suffice the Delaunay triangulation definition, we try to re-triangulate all the affected areas of the final result.
 The steps of the algorithm are the following:

 ```Bash
 function BowyerWatson (pointList)